-Lead builds up in the body over time.
-Children are particularly at risk as lead has been shown to have an adverse impact on mental development; it may also affect behaviour.
+Ingested lead builds up in the body over time, and gradually leads to lead poisoning.
+Children are particularly at risk; lead has been shown to have an adverse impact on mental development and may also affect behaviour.

-Look for the pipe leading directly to your kitchen tap:
+Look at the pipe leading directly to your kitchen tap:

-- Unpainted lead is dull grey and soft
+- Unpainted lead will be dull grey and soft

-- Iron is dark, hard and possibly rusty
+- Iron will be dark, hard and possibly rusty

-- Plastic is blue (older pipes may be black or grey)
+- Plastic will be blue, though older pipes may be black or grey

 If in doubt, ask a plumber to check for you.
 Outside, look at the pipe which leads from the external stop valve to your property, or ask your water company if access is difficult.